Deploying Keycloak on AWS ECS with Fargate using Terraform

 Application Load Balancer (ALB) Setup

-Let's set up an Application Load Balancer to distribute traffic to the Keycloak instances:
+Let's configure the Application Load Balancer to distribute traffic across Keycloak instances:

 1# Application Load Balancer